 (2) An order under subsection (1) may only be made at the request of one of the parties and after giving each of the parties the opportunity to be heard.

+Note for this section:

-Note: There is no equivalent to this section in the Model Law.
+There is no equivalent to this section in the Model Law.

 27H.
 The Court may prohibit disclosure of confidential information in certain circumstances